TedTschopp/tedt.org/_posts/Drafts/2023-09-30-What-is-the-Märchen-Engine.md

 # [&#x2191;](javascript:history.back()){: .text-decoration-none .float-end}Introduction

-Welcome to the ***Märchen Engine System Reference Document***, your guide to the core rules of this Open Gaming System.
+Welcome to the ***Märchen Engine***, your guide to the core rules of this Gaming System.
 This introduction gives you a snapshot of what the Märchen Engine entails and how it functions.
 As you delve into the subsequent chapters, you'll learn how to craft characters and set out on thrilling adventures of your own.

 ## [&#x2191;](javascript:history.back()){: .text-decoration-none .float-end}What Is Roleplaying?

 If you are new to roleplaying, you might be asking yourself, “What is a roleplaying game?”

 In a roleplaying game (RPG) or table top role playing game (TTRPG), you step into the shoes of a character in a fictional world.
 You're responsible for bringing this character to life, either through actual role-playing or through a series of structured decisions and character growth.
 The outcomes of your actions are determined by a set of formal rules and guidelines, like those found in the Märchen Engine.